2018 Disneyland Paris Trip Planning Guide

 Your Disneyland Paris adventure will include lots of walking, and trains, excess luggage could still the magic so go light.
 You don’t need that cocktail dress when you can’t find a sitter for the children, and you most definitely don’t need to pack their entire toy room just to keep them entertained in the queues.
 We believe in “a pair and a spare”.
 Have your designated Disney touring footwear, and a spare in case they get wet, broken or lost (it happens to the best of us).
 Visiting for 5 days, have 6 pairs of everything – not 20.
 Pack outfits, not options, and if you are staying on vacation after Disneyland Paris, find a laundromat and wash those 6 pairs, no need to pack more.
 Hotels offer complimentary shampoos and soaps, there is a hairdryer in the bathroom and the kids don’t need excessive amounts of distractions; “count the tiles on the ground as we walk closer to the entrance” is a very real game and has been played numerous times (in a single day).

-Rick Steves recommends a lot of space saving tips and tricks for travelers, though some suggestions are more space saving than money saving.
+Rick Steves recommends a lot of space saving tips and tricks for travellers, though some suggestions are more space saving than money saving.
 For example, Mr. Steves would say to purchase most of your consumables at the destination if you plan on using them up before heading back.
 This is great because you don’t need to worry about luggage allowance for a pack of diapers, or could have put something more important in your suitcase than a week’s worth of snacks.
 There are grocery stores in France that you can simply purchase these items from once you have arrived.
 Why is this less budget-friendly?
 Because many of these tourist destinations hike their prices because they know tourists will need the luggage space of other items, or they have unexpectedly run out of their consumables early.
 While the prices may be higher than you are used to, think of the luggage allowance money saved and the time/effort saved not having to visit the luggage carousel.
 You would be surprised which option leaves you with more money in your pocket.

 There is something to be said for minimalism once in a while.
 There is a great selection of Disney suitcases and carry-on bags online, to bring empty, that will be cheaper than being stuck buying an overpriced extra carry-on well on holiday.
 Consider these things when making your airline purchase luggage overage fees are often higher than the fees for mailing your souvenirs through in the post.